dev4press/debugpress/readme.txt

 * New: Basic tab shows currently active theme information
 * New: Admin tab content moved to the Request tab
 * New: Refreshed the debugger look with new icons
+* New: Function to write log entry into custom info/log file
 * Edit: Few improvements to the plugin init and load process
 * Edit: Changes to some plugin default settings
 * Edit: Smart Animated Popup v2.0 library